Filed Date: July 31, 2025

 This case challenged the U.S. Environmental Protection Agency's (EPA) termination of the Reducing Embodied Greenhouse Gas (GHG) Emissions for Construction Materials and Products Program (the "Program").
 The Building Materials Re-Use Association (BMRA), a nonprofit organization described as the primary national entity supporting the U.S. building materials reuse industry, had been selected as one of 38 recipients of federal grants under the Program, receiving an award totaling $6,703,990.
 BMRA alleged that the Program's abrupt termination caused it substantial harm, including the forced cessation of ongoing work, severe financial strain, loss of investment opportunities, and related operational disruptions.

 On July 31, 2025, BMRA filed this lawsuit in the U.S. District Court for the District of Columbia against the EPA and its Administrator.
-The complaint alleged that Defendants' actions violated the Separation of Powers doctrine, the Presentment Clauses of the U.S. Constitution, and the Administrative Procedure Act (APA).
-Specifically, BMRA contended that the EPA's decision to terminate the Program was arbitrary and capricious under the APA and contrary to law.
+BMRA brought claims under the Separation of Powers doctrine, the Presentment Clauses of the U.S. Constitution, and the Administrative Procedure Act (APA).
+Plaintiff sought a declaratory judgment and injunctive relief to reinstate the Program and its awarded grant, along with costs and attorneys' fees.
+The case was assigned to U.S. District Judge Amy Berman Jackson.

 The case is ongoing.